Reagz24/Project1_Team6/README.md

 3. Movie Metadata csv file, downloaded from Kaggle: https://www.kaggle.com/datasets/karrrimba/movie-metadatacsv
 - file entitled movie_metadata.csv
 - file not used as movie titles were formatted in a way that it led to duplicating over 4000 films within the data set

+## Project Findings
+1. Do ratings corrrelate to the total revenue that a film earns?
+- The IMDb 5000+ Movies file contained IMDb scores, while the Top 1000 films file contained Metascore ratings.
+Additional Metascore ratings, and Rotten Tomatoes data was not able to the pulled due to persistent connection issues when using the OMDB API.
+- The dataset was trimmed down to the movies with both IMDb and Metascore ratings to ensure consistency.
+- Neither IMDB ratings nor Metascore ratings correlated strongly to gross revenue earnings, with r-values of .28 and .27, respectively.
+There was little difference between IMDB and Metascore ratings for the same set of films, illustrating that neither system’s methodology was more accurate in predicting the financial success of a film, as IMDB allows user-ratings to dictate the score and Metascore relies solely upon the weighted average of industry critic experts.
+While a weak correlation, IMDB ultimately produced a slightly higher r-value.